greco-project/pvcompare/docs/pv_feedin.rst

         \text{with } \Phi : \text{photon flux for tilted surface}

-        \text q : elementary electric charge
+        \text q : \text{elementary electric charge}

+3. The `pvlib.pvsystem.singlediode() <https://pvlib-python.readthedocs.io/en/stable/generated/pvlib.pvsystem.singlediode.html?highlight=singlediode>`_
-3. The pvlib singlediode function is used to evaluate the output power of each subcell.
+function is used to evaluate the output power of each subcell.

-3.1 The output power Pmp is multiplied by the number of cells in series 3.2 losses due to cell connection (5%) and cell to module connection (5%) are taken into account
+3.1 The output power Pmp is multiplied by the number of cells in series

+3.2 losses due to cell connection (5%) and cell to module connection (5%) are taken into account

-4. The temperature dependency is accounted for by see (ref)
+4. The temperature dependency is accounted for by: (see `Jost2020<https://onlinelibrary.wiley.com/doi/full/10.1002/aenm.202000454>`_)

 .. math::
         Pmp = Pmp - Pmp \cdot \alpha  \cdot (T-T_0)

 5. In order to get the module output the cell outputs are added up.

+NOTICE: losses

 -------------
-Normalization
+3. Normalization
 -------------

 For the energy system optimization normalized timeseries are needed, which can